W3rni0/RACTF_2020/readme.md

 [flag.png](https://files.ractf.co.uk/challenges/72/flag.png)

-**Solution:** With get a PNG image with the challenge, and again it seems we can view it, so it is too corrupted, if we view the file in hex editor we see the following
+**Solution:** We once again get a PNG image with the challenge, and again it seems we can view it, so it is too corrupted, if we view the file in hex editor we see the following

 ![](assets//images//dimension_loading_1.png)

- I explained in the previous challenge the PNG image layout, whats important in our case is the IHDR chunk, this chunk is the first to appear in a file right after the file signature and specify the dimension of the image and other metadata the image viewers can use to show the image, in the specification of the PNG file format we can see:
+ I explained in the previous challenge the PNG image layout, whats important in our case is the IHDR chunk, this chunk is the first to appear in a PNG file right after the file signature and specify the dimension of the image and other metadata the image viewers can use to show the image, in the specification of the PNG file format we can see:

  ![](assets//images//dimension_loading_2.png)

- so we can infer that the width and height of the image are four bytes each an are the first attributes in the chunk, if we look again at the hexdump of the file we can see that this bytes are equal to zero, alternativly, we can use the tool pngcheck on linux and it will return as that the image dimension are invalid with them being 0x0, so we now know our problem but how we can fix it? unfortunatly the image width and height is only stored in the IHDR chunk, so wi'll need to brute force our way, for that we need to talk about crc some more.\
+ so we can infer that the width and height of the image are four bytes each an are the first attributes in the chunk, if we look again at the hexdump of the file we can see that this bytes are equal to zero, so the dimensions of the image are zero.
+Alternativly, we can use the tool pngcheck on linux and it will return that the image dimension are invalid, with them being 0x0, so we now know our problem but how we can fix it? unfortunatly the image width and height are only stored in the IHDR chunk, so we'll need to brute force our way, for that we need to talk about crc some more.\
- As I explained in the previous challenge each chunk is preceeded by a crc code which check the integrity of the chunk, the algorithm itself for calculating the code, which is called Cyclic redundancy check, is not important at the moment but we should keep in mind that it does its job quite well, and that we have a python module zlib implements it, so if we iterate over all the reasonable dimensions for the image, calculate the crc code for the chunk again and compare it to the code stored in the image, which in our case we can see in the hexdump that it is 0x5b8af030, we can hopefully find the correct dimension for the image, so I wrote the following script which roughly does what I described and prints the dimensions that match:
+ As I explained in the previous challenge each chunk is preceeded by a crc code which check the integrity of the chunk, the algorithm itself for calculating the code, which is called Cyclic redundancy check, is not important at the moment but we should keep in mind that it does its job very well, and that we have a python module zlib implements it, so if we iterate over all the reasonable dimensions for the image, calculate the crc code for the chunk again and compare it to the code stored in the image, which in our case we can see in the hexdump that it is 0x5b8af030, we can hopefully find the correct dimension for the image, so I wrote the following script which roughly does what I described and prints the dimensions that match:

  ``` python 3
  from zlib import crc32